joemarlo/Citi-Bike-prediction/README.md

 # Citi-Bike-prediction

 Prediction evaluation of daily rides starting from each Citi Bike station.
-Trained and tested on a 80/20 split of 1.4 million observations representing 95 million bike trips from 2013 to early 2020.
+Trained and tested on a 80/20 split of 1.4 million observations containing 95 million bike trips from 2013 to early 2020.

 See also [NYC-data](https://github.com/joemarlo/NYC-data)